Skip to content

 How diversified will my portfolio automatically become?

-Our platform uses advanced machine learning to automatically spread your funds across many individual one-to-one loans as soon as you top up your wallet.
-The more you lend, the more naturally diversified your portfolio becomes — typically spreading your capital across dozens of different borrowers.
-This built-in diversification helps reduce the impact of any single loan while keeping everything simple and hands-off for you.
+Brolly automatically spreads your funds across multiple individual borrower loans as soon as you top up your wallet.
+The more you deploy, the more naturally diversified your portfolio becomes.
+Diversification helps reduce the impact of any single loan, but it does not guarantee repayment or return.

 How much can I realistically expect to earn as a lender on Brolly?